suneeshjacob/ACRoD/README.md

 symbolic_jacobian
 ```

-In an ipynb file, the below code would produce
+In an ipynb file, the above code would produce the following output.

 $$\left[\begin{matrix}- a\_{y} + r\_{(1,2)y} & - a\_{y} + r\_{(2,3)y} \\\\ a\_{x} - r\_{(1,2)x} & a\_{x} - r\_{(2,3)x} \\\\ 1 & 1\end{matrix}\right]$$